ccad-unc/claro/docs/source/claro-user.md

     claro user check <username> <hostlist>

         Check if an user exist in a hostlist

+    claro user add <username>

+        Create a new user in a cluster

 For the commands that allow to interact multiple nodes at the same time,